yiisoft/active-record/docs/create-model.md

 # Create Active Record Model

-To create an Active Record model, you need to create a class that extends `Yiisoft\ActiveRecord\ActiveRecord` and define the table name and properties.
+To create an Active Record model, you need to create a class that extends `Yiisoft\ActiveRecord\ActiveRecord` and define class properties, the table name and relations.

 ## Properties